matuteiglesias/journal/content/JobMarket/2025-04-29_Upwork_Automation_and_Job_Evaluation.md

 - Drafted proposals and job evaluations aligning with Matías's strategic goals.

 ### Pending Tasks
-- Implement the strategic stack of Chrome extensions for Upwork [[automation]].
+- Implement the strategic stack of Chrome extensions for Upwork automation.
 - Finalize and submit proposals for identified job opportunities.